 Ingredient List for Vanilla Pudding from Scratch

-- Bring the mixture to a boil for 1 minute, stirring constantly.
+5. Bring the hot milk mixture to a boil for 1 minute, stirring constantly.

-- Cool slightly; press wax paper or plastic wrap against the pudding and chill completely in the refrigerator.
+7. Cool slightly; press wax paper or plastic wrap against the pudding and chill completely in the refrigerator.
+If your pudding has clumps, you can press it though a fine mesh strainer.

 For the full recipe steps and ingredient amounts for classic vanilla pudding, scroll to the bottom of this post in the recipe card.